 The problem is that big data often contains incredibly personal details.
 Even kids aren’t exempt from intensive data collection.
 Collecting and storing such information leads to an increased risk of data breaches, as they’re an opportunity for cybercriminals to steal your personal information from various sources.

 Data brokers are easily able to leverage large amounts of personal data because most countries and jurisdictions don’t specifically address these entities or their business model.
 They work in the background with zero oversight and little-to-no legislation to hold them back from gathering people’s personal data and doing what they want with it.

 Personal Privacy Can Affect Your Mental Health

 Researchers have been outspoken about the dangerous side effects of digital privacy invasion and how it can influence people’s behavior.
 This includes both companies and cybercriminals being able to leverage emerging trends from collected data.
 Big data gives companies that have access to it the power to shape popular narratives.

 Privacy can also fulfill a psychological need for protection from others.
 The internet is counterproductive to that need because of aggressive data gathering and the long shelf-life of said data.
 Lastly, most companies don’t give people the power to regulate their own privacy or delete any data gathered against their wishes.

 You aren’t entirely powerless against this digital invasion, though.
-Privacy-oriented tools like private search engines, private browsers, privacy-oriented browser extensions, and VPNs help improve online anonymity.
-The Tor network also provides a stable alternative for those seeking complete online privacy, although it’s not geared towards the average internet user, and it’s not foolproof either.
+Privacy-oriented tools like private search engines, private browsers, privacy-oriented browser extensions, and VPNs help improve your online privacy.
+The Tor network also provides a stable alternative for those seeking improved online privacy, although it’s not geared towards the average internet user, and it’s not foolproof either.

 If you want to improve your online privacy, you should reconsider what you share online and use privacy tools to protect yourself.
 Keep in mind companies will still be able to collect information you type into websites.